youssefahmed04/TrendTube/README.md

 ## Installation

-To get started with TrendTube, follow these steps in your terminal:
+To get started with Trendz, follow these steps in your terminal:

 1. **Clone the Repository:**

-   First, clone the TrendTube repository to your local machine using Git:
+   First, clone the Trendz repository to your local machine using Git:

    ```bash
    git clone https://github.com/youssefahmed04/TrendTube.git